danny-avila/LibreChat/SECURITY.md

 **Note: Only report sensible vulnerability report details via Github Security Advisory System.
 Every other communication channel are public and should be used only to initiate first contact and to initiate a private communication channel.**

+### Communication channels
   - **Option 1: GitHub Security Advisory System**: We encourage you to use GitHub's Security Advisory system to report any security vulnerabilities you find.
 This allows us to receive vulnerability reports directly through GitHub.
 You can find more information on how to submit a security advisory report in the [GitHub Security Advisories documentation](https://docs.github.com/en/code-security/getting-started-with-security-vulnerability-alerts/about-github-security-advisories).
+  - **Option 2: Github issues**: You can initiate first contact via Github Issues. **Please note that initial contact through Discord should not include any sensitive details.**
-  - **Option 2: Discord Server**: You can join our [Discord community](https://discord.gg/NGaa9RPCft) and report the vulnerability in the `#security-reports` channel.
-Please note that initial reports through Discord should not include any sensitive details.
-We will use this initial contact to establish a private communication channel for further discussion.
+  - **Option 3: Discord Server**: You can join our [Discord community](https://discord.gg/NGaa9RPCft) and initiate first contact in the `#issues` channel. **Please note that initial contact through Discord should not include any sensitive details.**

+_After initial contact, we will use this initial contact to establish a private communication channel for further discussion._

-When submitting a vulnerability report, please provide us with the following information:
+### When submitting a vulnerability report, please provide us with the following information:
   - A clear description of the vulnerability, including steps to reproduce it
   - The version(s) of the project affected by the vulnerability
-  - Any additional information that may be useful for understanding and addressing the issue

-We will make every effort to acknowledge your report within 72 hours and keep you informed of its progress towards resolution.
+  - Any additional information that may be useful for understanding and addressing the issue We will make every effort to acknowledge your report within 72 hours and keep you informed of its progress towards resolution.

 ## Security Updates and Patching
 We are committed to maintaining the security of our open-source project named ChatGPT-Clone and promptly addressing any identified vulnerabilities.
 To ensure the security of our project, we follow these practices:
   - We prioritize security updates for the current major release of our software.
   - We actively monitor the GitHub Security Advisory system and the `#security-reports` channel on Discord for any vulnerability reports.